DIY Painted Concrete Pool Deck and Patio

 Ideal Outdoor Concrete Paint Weather

-Our large concrete pool deck and patio required about 12 hours of total labor time.
+Our large concrete pool deck and patio required about 12 hours of total active labor time (not counting drying times between).

 Step 1 – Blow Off Debris